 Choose flattering furniture

 Open plan layouts work best when everything in the room complements rather than clashes.
-So the aesthetic you choose for the kitchen should be applied to the whole room; for example, a modern kitchen theme should be matched with modern furnishing throughout.
+So, the aesthetic you choose for the kitchen should be applied to the whole room; for example, a modern kitchen theme should be matched with modern furnishing throughout.

-The appliances you choose are more important than ever when you have an open plan design.
-Make the wrong choices and you could risk turning your living area into an unpleasant space.
+The appliances you choose are more important than ever when you have an open plan design. make the wrong choices and you could risk turning your living area into an unpleasant space.

 One of the key appliances you must include is a cooker hood.
 Perfect for removing smells and steam, it will help the rest of the room stay condensation free and odourless – particularly important if you love to cook with strong flavours!

-You also need to consider the amount of noise your appliances will make.
+You also need to consider the amount of noise your kitchen accessories and appliances will make.
 While you may be able to hide the washing machine in a utility room, the dishwasher should ideally be kept in the kitchen.
 To avoid it disrupting your dinner parties, look for white goods and other appliances with low decibel ratings.

 An open plan kitchen layout is fantastic for creating welcoming social space in your home.
 With a little careful consideration, you could have an open plan kitchen you can't wait to host from.
 To see how you can achieve your open plan dreams, try out our free online kitchen planner, or book an appointment for your nearest Wren showroom.